-These Old Fashioned Green Beans with Bacon & Brown Sugar are delicious.
-The green beans are baked with a sweet soy sauce and crispy salty bacon that make for a perfect combination and this recipe will feed a crowd!
+These Easy Green Beans with Bacon & Brown Sugar (Step-by-Step Video) are sweet, savory & delicious.
+The green beans are baked with a sweet soy sauce and crispy salty bacon that makes for a perfect combination and this recipe is absolutely a crowd pleaser!

 The weather shifted midday yesterday and it went from a muggy 70°F+ to around 55°F in a matter of minutes.
 And I love it!